RyotaFuwa/Gamming-Graphics/README.md

 Newcastle University CSC3223

 ## Simple Graphics Scene
-- 2D scene (1990s Atari Space Games Look-Like)
+- 2D scene (1990s Atari Space Games Look-Like) : type 2
-- 3D scene (3D scene in outer space)
+- 3D scene (3D scene in outer space) : type 3
-- Rasterisation
+- Rasterisation : type F9

 ## Shaders
-- 3D boxes with different effects
+- 3D boxes with different effects (some of them don't work depending on GPU due to GL shader language's dependency)
+  - bubble box: type p to pause first and then type 0
+  - volcano box: type p to pause first and then type 1
+  - checker box: type p to pause first and then type 2
+  - outer-space boxes: type p to pause first and then type 3